vijaykumar18/Simulations_exposure_measurement_error/README.md

 The Figure 2 to 5 in paper is coming from experiment rxp_001, Figure 6 to 9 in paper is coming from experiment exp_002, and Figure 10 to 13 in paper is coming from experiment exp_003,

 # details of experiments
-# Note there were around fifty experiments in total but we have included top three which are used in paper.
+# there were around fifty experiments in total but we have included top three which are used in paper.

-Note details of each experiment. author, exp_xxx, detil about simulations.
+details of each experiment: author, exp_xxx, detil about simulations.
 # exp_001, vijay, first experiment with multiple scripts runnin in screen sessions, scenario      (Paper Scenaro-1)
 # exp_002, vijay, added +0.25 in mean of PM25 (Paper Scenaro-2)
 # exp_003, vijay, added -0.25 in mean of PM25 (Paper Scenaro-3)